 You get many tried and tested aero features including a seat tube that’s cutaway around the leading edge of the rear wheel, a deeply profiled down tube and a skinny head tube.

 The Vitus Vitesse Evo Disc offers a helluva lot for your money.
 It’s a carbon fibre, disc brake-equipped road bike built around a race-focused geometry and it offers a superb performance.

 The Vitesse Evo Disc offers quick steering and unexpected speed.
 It's a thrilling and rewarding ride, backed up by decent equipment choices.

 The carbon frame has been designed to be stiff through the use of oversized tube profiles and bottom bracket, and a tapered head tube.
 And it's a success.
 Stomp on the pedals and there's an intoxicating immediacy to the way it transfers your power that will have you attacking every rise and crest in the pursuit of more speed.

-The new version of Cervelo’s R5 is available in a disc brake format for the first time.
+The latest version of Cervelo’s R5 is available in a disc brake format.

 The R5 has been the brand’s lightest race-ready bike since it was launched in 2013.
 Where the S-series is focused on aerodynamics and the newer C-series on endurance comfort, the R-series has always been about being the light.
 Oh, and stiff.
 Cervelo says that the new R5 is considerably stiffer than the previous version at both the bottom bracket and head tube.